-Guide To The Thrill Of Fishing For Salmon In New Jersey
+The Thrill Of Fishing For Salmon In New Jersey

-All about fishing for Atlantic, landlocked salmon in New Jersey
+Guide to fishing for Atlantic, landlocked salmon in New Jersey

 New Jersey is not widely known for salmon fishing, as the state's waters do not have significant wild salmon populations.
 However, the state does offer limited opportunities for anglers to catch salmon through stocking programs and occasional runs of migratory fish.
+The purpose of this page is to share basic information about salmon fishing and identify popular salmon waters in the state.

 One species of salmon that can be found in New Jersey's waters is the Atlantic salmon.
 The state's Division of Fish and Wildlife conducts periodic stocking of Atlantic salmon in selected rivers and streams.
 These fish are typically raised in hatcheries and released into the designated waterways to provide recreational fishing opportunities.
 Anglers targeting Atlantic salmon in New Jersey often employ fly fishing techniques and focus their efforts during specific seasons when the fish are more active.